lexiaven2/lexiaven2.github.io/README.md

 Our growth hasn’t changed our values.
 We still believe that good business is built on trust, clear communication, and craftsmanship that lasts.

-## **Leadership Team**
+<h2>Leadership Team</h2>

-**The People Behind the Projects**
+<b>The People Behind the Projects</b>

 Our management team blends decades of experience with a hands-on approach.
 We don’t just sit behind desks—we’re out in the field, working alongside our crews and making sure every detail is right.

-<b>CEO</b>
+<b>John Mason - CEO</b>
 <br>
-Blank founded Tekton Construction and has spent over 30 years in construction.
+John founded Tekton Construction and has spent over 30 years in construction.
 He’s guided the company from a small operation to a regional builder, all while keeping the same customer-first philosophy that started it all.

-**Elena Garcia – COO**
+<b>Elena Garcia – COO</b>
 Elena keeps our projects running smoothly from start to finish.
 With a background in civil engineering, she knows how to solve problems before they happen and make sure our crews have what they need to succeed.

-**Mark Thompson – Director of Project Management** Mark has led some of our most challenging projects.
+<b>Mark Thompson – Director of Project Management</b>
+Mark has led some of our most challenging projects.
 He’s known for keeping jobs on schedule and budget, and for making sure clients always know exactly where things stand.

-**Alicia Chen – CFO**
+<b>Alicia Chen – CFO</b>
 Alicia manages the company’s finances and helps plan for smart, sustainable growth.
 She makes sure every dollar is put to work building value for our clients and our team.

----

-If you want, I can also add a **short tagline and mission statement** for Tekton Construction so it works perfectly on your homepage and “About Us” page together.
-That way, it’ll feel even more complete.

-Alicia is responsible for the financial health of the company, including budgeting, forecasting, and investor relations.
-Her strategic insights have helped drive efficient scaling and cost-effective practices.
 </html>